RuiyangJu/ToonifyGB/README.md

 ## Training
 ### Stylized Video Generation
-* You can generate stylized videos by following the official steps provided in [StyleGANEX](https://github.com/williamyang1991/StyleGANEX).
+* You can generate your own stylized videos by following the official steps provided in [StyleGANEX](https://github.com/williamyang1991/StyleGANEX).

 ### Stylized Avatar Synthesis
+* You can synthesize your own 3D head avatars by following the official steps provided in [GaussianBlendshapes](https://github.com/zjumsj/GaussianBlendshapes).
 * You can find some of our pre-trained models [here](https://1drv.ms/f/c/56c255dd1bb9ae9e/Eiji5bsXmmRIocx7saA8RYcBJANLmcWml6j7oTEdD41KPQ).

 ## FaceViewer